March 23, 2018

 · “Wisconsin Sea Grant has also been indispensable in developing careers of scientists who focus their interests and energies on the Great Lakes.”

 What you can do.
-If interested, you can contact your Representative and Senators by phone, email or attend one of their town hall meetings to thank them for their past support for the National Sea Grant College Program and stress the support needs to continue for FY 2018 and FY 2019.
+If interested, you can contact your Representative and Senators by phone, email or attend one of their town hall meetings.
+Please thank them for their past support for the National Sea Grant College Program and stress the support needs to continue for the upcoming FY 2019.
 For details on how to reach the members: For the House of Representatives, you can easily search for names of members of Congress and its contact information.
 For the Senate and its contact information.

 Director, Wisconsin Sea Grant